 Mulholland Drive (2001)

 Mulholland Drive returned David Lynch to the favor of both the mainstream media as well as the Academy Awards, where he earned his third Best Director nomination.
-The second film in his “California Trilogy” , Mulholland Drive has been the subject of numerous theories and attempts at explanation.
-Despite it’s wide ranging explanations and analysis, the film benefits from a tighter narrative structure than Inland Empire and also feels like it found the same sweet spot that his early work had previously found – telling a story that left you with plenty to think about, visually stimulating but perhaps not as overly indulgent as other Lynch films had the reputation for being.
+The second film in his “California Trilogy”, Mulholland Drive has been the subject of numerous theories and attempts at explanation.
+Despite it’s wide-ranging explanations and analysis, the film benefits from a tighter narrative structure than Inland Empire and also feels like it found the same sweet spot that his early work had previously found—telling a story that left you with plenty to think about, visually stimulating but perhaps not as overly indulgent as other Lynch films had a reputation for being.
 Mulholland Drive didn’t feature a lot of “Lynch Mob” members onscreen as it was originally intended for television but several of those cast members would resurface in Lynch projects to follow.
 Widely considered by both fans of Lynch as well as mainstream critics to be one of the best films of the past 25 years, Mulholland Drive is a ride that deserves to be taken multiple times.

-The first feature length film of David Lynch’s has a backstory alone that makes it worthy of inclusion on this list.
-Taking over 7 years to complete, Eraserhead was a labor of love for not only Lynch but also his friends that made up the cast and crew.
+The first feature-length film of David Lynch’s has a backstory alone that makes it worthy of inclusion on this list.
+Taking over seven years to complete, Eraserhead was a labor of love for not only Lynch but also his friends that made up the cast and crew.
 Eraserhead introduced us to many members of the “Lynch Mob” both on and off screen, most notably Jack Nance, who starred in the film as Henry Spencer.
-Eraserhead has been described by Lynch as his most spiritual film and it’s taken me a long time to come to grips with the meaning of that.
+Lynch has described Eraserhead as his most spiritual film, and it’s taken me a long time to come to grips with the meaning of that.
 The film tells its story visually and through body language just as importantly as through dialogue, which is sparse throughout the film.
-Much like later Lynch films such as Lost Highway, Mulholland Drive and Inland Empire, there’s a lot left for the viewer to decode and ponder for years to come (for more on that please check out The Key to Eraserhead: An Interview With Jon Fairhurst ).
-Also like most Lynch films, one viewing simply isn’t enough.
+Much like later Lynch films such as Lost Highway, Mulholland Drive and Inland Empire, there’s a lot left for the viewer to decode and ponder for years to come (for more on that, please check out The Key to Eraserhead: An Interview With Jon Fairhurst ).
+Also, like most Lynch films, one viewing simply isn’t enough.
 This is art that demands to be revisited.